 So, how do you know what’s in season when your grocery store carries every type of fruit and vegetable all year long?
 How do you know if the produce you’re buying was picked yesterday or a week ago?
 How should you store your seasonal bounty?

-Keep reading for our keto-friendly seasonal fall and winter produce guide:
+Keep reading for our low-carb seasonal fall and winter produce guide:

 Net Carbs: 2.94 grams